NFHS Basketball Rules Changes - 2023-24

 A daith piercing would be considered jewelry and needs to be removed prior to competition unless a waiver is requested and granted from the WIAA.
 In order to get a waiver, a medical statement from a licensed doctor would need to be submitted to the WIAA.
 Coach will be provided with a waiver to show to officials prior to the game if approved.
 Piercings must be taped/covered.

-Headbands: Medical/Religious - Wrap Around w/Knot
+Headbands: Wrap Around w/Knot

 Wrap-around headband with knot - Illegal.
 Skylar Diggins-type headband - illegal.

 In basketball, not much is allowed when it comes to pink events.
 If one team wears pink uniforms, the other team must wear white.

 Otherwise, the only things allowed would be: 1) pink socks, 2) pink shoe laces, and/or 3) pink warmups/t-shirts.
 Pink wristbands or headbands are not allowed — unless the jersey is pink.

 A pink ball is not allowed.

 QUESTION: Are there any rules that would prohibit a basketball staff from using an iPad on the bench during games?

 ANSWER: NFHS Rule 1-19 ELECTRONIC DEVICES: The use of electronic devices is permitted during the game.

 QUESTION: Is it mandatory to exchange the COVID Verification form before each game?